-The new five-year Farm Bill approved by Congress in December provides some important wins for wetlands – and for the people, fish, and wildlife that depend on wetlands.
+The newest five-year Farm Bill, passed by Congress in December 2018, provides some important wins for wetlands – and for the people, fish, and wildlife that depend on wetlands.

 The bill provides full funding for conservation programs, including those that help farmers restore and protect wetlands.
 Farm Bill conservation programs are the largest single source of funding for private lands conservation in America.

 Changes to several key programs in the new Farm Bill should provide increased opportunities to restore and protect wetlands.
 An increase in funding for a program that supports recreation access could give waterfowl hunters and others access to more wetlands on private land.